torrang/sse-chat-application-example/README.md

 This project is a simple chat application example of how to use SSE with Flask.

-Rooms are stored in memory but chat logs aren't stored on anywhere.

 ### 2. How to run this project?

 1. Clone this repository